Nabwinsaud/small-problem/README.md

 # small-problem

-## This Repo conisists of concepts and topic in JS TS
+## This Repo consists of concepts and topic in JS TS

 #### This type of concepts are hilighted in the repo